Windows 98: Web integration and shell enhancements

-The first release of Windows 98 included Internet Explorer 4.01.
+The first release of Windows 98 included Internet Explorer 4.01 SP1.
 This was updated to 5.0 in the Second Edition.
 Besides Internet Explorer, many other Internet companion applications are included such as Outlook Express, Windows Address Book, FrontPage Express, Microsoft Chat, Personal Web Server and a Web Publishing Wizard, and NetShow.
 NetMeeting allows multiple users to hold conference calls and work with each other on a document.

 The Windows 98 shell is web-integrated; it contains deskbands, Active Desktop, Channels, ability to minimize foreground windows by clicking their button on the taskbar, single-click launching, Back and Forward navigation buttons, favorites, and address bar in Windows Explorer, image thumbnails, folder infotips and Web view in folders, and folder customization through HTML-based templates.
 The taskbar supports customizable toolbars designed to speed up access to the Web or the user's desktop; these toolbars include an Address Bar and Quick Launch.
 With the Address Bar, the user accesses the Web by typing in a URL, and Quick Launch contains shortcuts or buttons that perform system functions such as switching between windows and the desktop with the Show Desktop button.
 Another feature of this new shell is that dialog boxes show up in the Alt-Tab sequence.

-Windows 98 also integrates shell enhancements, themes and other features from Microsoft Plus! for Windows 95 such as DriveSpace 3, Compression Agent, Dial-Up Networking Server, Dial-Up Scripting Tool and Task Scheduler.
-3D Pinball Space Cadet is included on the CD-ROM, but not installed by default.
+Windows 98 also integrates shell enhancements such as LiteStep, themes and other features from Microsoft Plus! for Windows 95 such as DriveSpace 3, Compression Agent, Dial-Up Networking Server, Dial-Up Scripting Tool and Task Scheduler.
 Windows 98 had its own separately purchasable Plus! pack, called Plus!
 98.

 Title bars of windows and dialog boxes support two-color gradients, a feature ported from and refined from Microsoft Office 95.
 Windows menus and tooltips support slide animation.
 Windows Explorer in Windows 98, as in Windows 95, converts all-uppercase filenames to sentence case for readability purposes; however, it also provides an option Allow all uppercase names to display them in their original case.
 Windows Explorer includes support for compressed CAB files.
 The Quick Res and Telephony Location Manager Windows 95 PowerToys are integrated into the core operating system.